Hikaru Nakamura: 2012: Third U.S. Championship

 Starting in 2012, he participated in the Reggio Emilia Tournament, tying for second with Alexander Morozevich and Fabiano Caruana.
 Nakamura then played in the Tata Steel Chess Tournament, finishing fifth.
-He won the US Championship in May with a score of 8½, one point ahead of Gata Kamsky.
+He won the U.S. Championship in May with a score of 8½, one point ahead of Gata Kamsky.

 In June 2012, Nakamura played at the Tal Memorial in Moscow.
 In a tightly bunched field, he finished tied for eighth with Luke McShane, 1½ points behind winner Magnus Carlsen.
 He participated in the Biel Chess Festival, finishing third with Anish Giri, behind Carlsen and Wang Hao.
 At the 2012 Chess Olympiad in August and September, he led the U.S. team to a fifth-place finish with a +4−1=4 record on the first board.
 Nakamura then suffered through the FIDE London Grand Prix tournament, at one point losing four games in a row.
 He finished tied for last with Giri.
 After another lackluster performance in the European Club Championship in Eilat, Israel, Nakamura finished first in the "crown group" at the Univé tournament in Hoogeveen, the Netherlands.
 In December he tied for third with Mickey Adams in the London Chess Classic with a +3−1=4 score.
 Nakamura finished the year by winning three silver medals in the three chess events (rapid, blitz and blindfold) at the World Mind Games in Beijing.

 After what was to him a disappointing tournament at the fifth edition of the King's Tournament in Medias (although Nakamura placed third of six among a cadre of top Grandmasters), Nakamura tweeted that he was focusing on the 2011 World Series of Poker, in which he played, although busted out on the second day.
 Kasparov, who had been training Nakamura at the time, publicly grumbled about his interest in poker.